tigera-solutions/cc-aks-compliance-workshop/mod/module-5-ids-waf.md

      'vote.vote'
    ```

-   You will note that the result will be an HTTP 403 - Forbidden.
+   You will note that the result will be an `HTTP/1.1 403 Forbidden`.
 This response returns from the WAF.

 ---